kyma-project/community/sig-and-wg/sig-core/proposals/authorization-proxy.md

 ### Alpha features

-The list of alpha APIs has to be verified and replaced by beta/stable versions if applicable.
-If there is no replacement, usage of alpha API should be reconsidered.
+The list of alpha APIs must be verified and replaced by beta, or any other stable versions, if applicable.
+If there is no replacement, the usage of alpha API should be reconsidered.